PLOS/alm-report-1/README.md

 the conditions specified below.
 There is a sample testing .env file in root of the repo (testing.dotenv).

-1. The SOLR_URL must point to the url below; this is what was used in the VCR requests.
+1. The SOLR_URL must point to the url below; this url is used in the VCR requests.

     SOLR_URL=http://solr-mega-dev.soma.plos.org/solr/journals_dev/select